cncf/toc/proposals/incubation/keptn.md

 ### Progress since joining the CNCF Sandbox

-Since joining the CNCF Sandbox, Keptn has made substantial progress in various dimensions: user adoption, feature set, ecosystem growth, and community growth.
+Since joining the CNCF Sandbox, Keptn has made substantial progress in various dimensions, including user adoption, feature set, ecosystem growth, and community growth.

 **User Adoption**: Keptn has been adopted by 25+ organizations (highlights being listed in section [requirements](#incubation-stage-requirements)) and seen a 6x increase of weekly downloads of the Keptn CLI.
 The successful usage of Keptn has been presented in Keptn User Groups, blogs, as well as presentations of Keptn users in meetups.